kmaida/rota-slackbot/README.md

 /remind [#channel] @rota "[rotation]" assign the next user in the rotation using `@rota "[rotation]" assign next` every Monday at 9am
 ```

-**Note:** You can't directly remind "`@rota`" to do something.
-For instance, `/remind @rota "[rotation]" some message` will _not_ work because it will try to send a direct message to the _bot user_, not a rotation's _assigned human user_.
-When using `/remind`, you need to send the reminder _in a channel_.
+**Note:** You _can't_ directly remind the `@rota` bot to do something.
+For instance, `/remind @rota "[rotation]" some message in 5 minutes` will _not_ work because it will try to send a direct message to the _bot user_, not a rotation's _assigned human user_.
+When using `/remind`, you need to set the reminder _in a channel_.
 Reminders come from Slackbot, and Rota and Slackbot can't talk to each other.

 ### Scheduling Messages